ga4gh/gks-common/schema/core-im/def/StudyGroup.rst

           - `Extension </ga4gh/schema/gks-common/1.x/data-types/json/Extension>`_
           - 0..m
           - A list of extensions to the entity.
 Extensions are not expected to be natively understood, but may be used for pre-negotiated exchange of message attributes between systems.
-       *  - mappings
-          - `ConceptMapping </ga4gh/schema/gks-common/1.x/data-types/json/ConceptMapping>`_
-          - 0..m
-          - A list of mappings to concepts in terminologies or code systems.
-Each mapping should include a coding and a relation.
        *  - type
           - string
           - 1..1
-          - MUST be "CombinationTherapy".
+          - Must be "StudyGroup"
+       *  - memberCount
+          - integer
+          - 0..1
+          - the total number of individual members in the study group
+       *  - isSubsetOf
+          - :ref:`StudyGroup`
+          - 0..m
+          - A larger study group of which this study group represents a subset.
-       *  - components
+       *  - characteristics
-          - :ref:`TherapeuticSubstituteGroup` | :ref:`TherapeuticAction` | :ref:`TherapeuticAgent`
+          - :ref:`Characteristic`
-          - 2..m
+          - 0..m
-          - The individual therapeutic procedure components that constitute the combination therapy.
+          - A feature or characteristic shared by all members of the study group, and representing a criteria for membership in the group.